-Consisting of thousands of figures, animals, and other illustrations shallowly carved into the rock, the etchings are remarkable not only for their breadth of variation and clarity, but also for their continuity.
-The earliest of the designs appear to date back to around 1800 BCE detailing little moments of daily life and seafaring as the local people were known for.
-It seems that people continued returning to the site for hundreds of years to record figures, religious symbols, and other iconography that may have been one part historical record, and one part pure art.
+Consisting of thousands of figures (many warriors are depicted with erect penises), animals, ships, and other illustrations carved into the rock, the carvings are remarkable not only for their breadth of variation and clarity, but also for their continuity.
+It’s easy to imagine that one person made all of these rock carvings, by that is not the case.
+The earliest of the designs appear to date back to around 1800 BCE detailing moments of daily life and seafaring.
+It seems that people continued returning to the site for hundreds of years to record figures, religious symbols, and other iconography that may have been one part historical record, and one part art.
 The site saw new carvings being created almost right up until the birth of Christ, creating a staggeringly insightful look at late Bronze Age life.